 For over 12 years I have avoided eating animal products.
 I eat a rich plant based diet.
 I supplement with wheatgrass, chlorella and cold pressed juices daily.
 I also take some essential vitamins which I will list later.

-Foods to add into your diet: a rich variety of vegetables and salads, wild and brown rice, quinoa, millet, buckwheat, sprouting living foods, nuts and seeds, cold pressed veg juices, herbs and spices, good essential fats like avocado, chia seed, flax seeds and hemp, herbs and spices.
+Foods to add into your diet are a rich variety of vegetables and salads, wild and brown rice, quinoa, millet, buckwheat, sprouting living foods, nuts and seeds, cold pressed vegetable juices, herbs and spices, good essential fats like avocado, chia seed, flax seeds and hemp, herbs and spices.
 I love fresh turmeric and ginger.
-Both have anti inflammatory properties.
+Both have anti-inflammatory properties.

 For stress I practise yoga and walk with my dog.
-I love to swim but can't due to covid.
+I love to swim too and have just started wild swimming.
 I find running hard work as it seems to rattle my bones.
 Fast walking is better.
 I also love to cycle.
 It is important to exercise enough that your heart beat quickens and you sweat.
-If you aren't sweating your are not exercising hard enough.
+If you aren't sweating you're not exercising hard enough!
 Do this at least 3 times a week to relieve stress and eliminate toxins.
-If you have access to a sauna you are lucky indeed.
-Infrared saunas are superb.
-They help to release toxins.
+If you have access to a sauna then you are lucky indeed as they are great for releasing toxins.

-Ashwagnadha: the indian ayurvedic herb helps stimulate blood flow to the female reproductive organs.
+Ashwagandha: This Indian Ayurvedic herb helps stimulate blood flow to the female reproductive organs.
 It can increase arousal and sensitivity.
-For those on HRT you may want to avoid Ashwagnadna as it promotes testosterone.
+For those on HRT you may want to avoid Ashwagandha as it promotes testosterone.
 Please check with your doctor.